Machine Learning

 4. Deploy your models.
 After you've evaluated and fine-tuned your models, you can deploy them in production so they can start making predictions (in this case, predictions about customer churn).

-This is just one example of a machine learning pipeline.
+This is just one example of a typical machine learning pipeline used.
 The steps you take will vary depending on your project and goals.
 But in general, a machine learning pipeline can be a helpful tool for anyone working on a machine learning project.

 Why should you use a machine learning pipeline?